Top US moving companies, independently reviewed

 The default DIY rental option in nearly every US ZIP code.
 Cheapest path for a same-city move; their U-Box container product also competes with PODS for long-distance.

-Why we picked it: DIY moves where you drive the truck.
+Noted for: DIY moves where you drive the truck.

 Penske Truck Rental logo